big-o/cherrypicker/docs/source/index.rst

 Of course, it would be nice if we could extract data in the example above from both the base level and the ``info`` sub-level of each item and put them into a flat table, ready to load into your favourite data analysis package.
-We can do this in :mod:`cherrypicker` with :meth:`cherrypicker.CherryPickerMapping.flatten`.
+We can do this conveniently in :mod:`cherrypicker` with the ``flat`` property of our picker which gives us a flattened view of the data.
+Let's say that each item in our data list has a city name and a list of average low/high temperatures for each month of the
-Let's say that each item in our data list has a city name and a list of average low/high temperatures for each month of the year:
+year:

 .. code-block:: python